-The respondent and three other men got pushed back by Croatian authorities from Croatia to Bosnia and Herzegovina on 27th April, 2022.
+The respondent and three other men got reportedly pushed back from Croatia to Bosnia and Herzegovina on 27th April, 2022.

-The group started their “game” in Velika Kladusa and walked 25km, about 7 hours, towards Gradina, Velika Kladusa, in Bosnia and Herzegovina, where they wanted to cross the border to Croatia.
-However, it started to rain, thus the group decided to stay in an abandoned house close to the border and wait for the rain to stop.
-While people on the move are on game, trying to reach the EU, rain can be a big issue.
-Due to the rain their clothes will be wet and heavy, but also their shoes will rub and create blisters.
-In general rain slows down the people on the move and creates additional wounds.
+He explained that the group started their “game” in Velika Kladuša and walked 25km, about 7 hours, towards Gradina, Velika Kladuša, in Bosnia and Herzegovina, where they wanted to cross the border to Croatia.
+He added that however, it started to rain, thus the group decided to stay in an abandoned house close to the border and wait for the rain to stop.

-The group stayed in the abandoned house for about one day until the rain finally stopped.
-This was at night time, so they could directly start their attempt to reach the EU.
+The group allegledly stayed in the abandoned house for about one day until the rain finally stopped.
+This was at night time, so they could directly start their attempt to continue their journey.
 After walking for about 2km after crossing the border, the respondent spotted a camera in the trees.

 Nevertheless, they continued walking for another 25km inside Croatia towards Zagreb.
-The men were then caught by Croatian police, which they described wearing black uniforms, masks and had guns and batons.
-The police told them that they saw the men cross the border, but did not catch them in that moment because they wanted them to get tired.
+The respondent explained that they were then caught by men, described as wearing black uniforms, masks, hand guns and batons.
+The uniformed men reportedly told them that they saw the men crossing the border, but did not catch them in that moment because they wanted them to get tired.

 We decided you walk, get tired and then we catch you.

-The men then decided to go back to the abandoned house and rest a bit to try again later the same day.
-They started at around 4 to 5 pm, which is risky since it is not dark yet.
-However, the respondent was still wondering how the police could have seem them crossing the border the first time, so he was on the lookout for hidden cameras.
-He spotted this camera right at the border and took a picture of it.
+He added that they then decided to go back to the abandoned house and rest a bit to try again to enter in Croatia later the same day.
+They reportedly started at around 4 to 5 pm.
+However, the respondent was still wondering how the men in uniform could have seem them crossing the border the first time, so he was on the lookout for hidden cameras.
+He spotted a camera right at the border.

-Two kilometers further he saw the police on a quadbike, he describe the uniform as a grey army uniform.
+The respondent recounted that two kilometers further he saw men with grey military uniform driving a quadbike.
 When he spotted them he directly started running.
-During the first push back the police told the men that if they come back, they would take everything from them.
-With this thought in mind, the respondent decided to run back to Bosnia and Herzegovina.
+During the first push back the men in uniform allegedly told the group that if they come back, everything would be taken from them.
+The interviewee explained that with this thought in mind, he decided to run back to Bosnia and Herzegovina.
 While he was running, he lost his shoes in the forest and had to continue without shoes.
-The group was also very tired and thus decided to not try a third time.
+The group was reportedly very tired and thus decided to not try a third time.